aI-lab-glider/nurse-scheduling-solver/README.md

         "DSS"
     ]
 ```
-_All penalties must be listed, otherwise schedule won't be accepted._
+_All penalties must be listed, otherwise the schedule won't be accepted._

 | Penalty                         | Code | default weight |
 |---------------------------------|------|----------------|